Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### An SLA is a service level agreement.
+### An SLA is a Service Level Agreement.
 Which describes the 'watermelon SLA' effect?

 - [ ] Introducing SLAs for a service enables customers to see that the service provider is doing a really good job, so this improves satisfaction.
 - [ ] SLA targets change very frequently, so that each report includes new measures and trends cannot be analyzed.